agiledev-students-fall2023/2-git-workflow-practice-BochengDai/README.md

 The article stresses the value of understanding one's own unique goals and context rather than simply copying what successful businesses are doing before selecting a technology solution.
 It encourages engineers to think critically and make informed decisions based on a deep understanding of the problem at hand and the various solutions available.

 This article's appeal for independent, logical thought in the software engineering community intrigues me.
 It draws attention to a problem that is common in the sector, where decisions are frequently taken without carefully weighing demands and options.
 The UNPHAT framework promotes a more deliberate and logical approach to technology selection by encouraging engineers to take a step back and think carefully about the issues they are attempting to solve before leaping to solutions.
 It serves as a reminder that what works for large companies in a given industry with particular requirements and resources might not be the ideal option for smaller organizations with distinct needs.

+### Comment from Anthony Li (anthonyLi3317):
+I found the article "You Are Not Google" to be a much-needed reality check in the world of software engineering.
+The tendency to emulate industry giants like Google and Amazon without considering the unique needs and constraints of one's own project can lead to unnecessary complexity and costs.
+The UNPHAT framework introduced in the article provides a structured approach to decision-making that encourages engineers to think critically about the problems they are trying to solve.
+It serves as a reminder that there's no one-size-fits-all solution in technology.
+What works for a tech behemoth with nearly unlimited resources may not be appropriate for a smaller organization with different needs and limitations.
+This article is a call to action for engineers to exercise independent thought and due diligence, rather than blindly following industry trends.